- Home

 What is the role of Indian Airforce Airman?

-Individuals who opt for a career as Indian Airforce Airman make sure that all the air and ground operations run smoothly.
-From operating air defence systems to fitting missiles, you are actively involved in all the action happening in the airbase and give your support to make it a successful mission.
+Individuals who opt for a career as Indian Air Force airmen make sure that all the air and ground operations run smoothly.
+An Indian Airforce Airman roles and responsibilities revolves from operating air defence systems to fitting missiles, one must be actively involved in all the action happening in the airbase and give support to make it a successful mission.

-Ensure proper maintenance of aircraft and handle the electronic and communication equipment.
+An Airmen ensures proper maintenance of aircraft and handles the electronic and communication equipment.

-Monitor the skies for any potential threat and select the appropriate air defense system.
+Along with this an airmen monitors the skies for any potential threat and selects the appropriate air defence system.

 Types of a Indian Airforce Airman